ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 the mean shift in haemoglobin from iron fortification found in the literature.
-When we stratify the population in this way, we are assuming that the effect sizes of fortification found in the literature are generalizable to the populations we are simulating (note if this assumption is *not* true, we should not be simulating the interventions in theses populations at all).
+When we stratify the population in this way, we are assuming that the effect sizes of fortification found in the literature are generalizable to the populations we are simulating (note that if this assumption is *not* true, we should not be simulating the interventions in theses populations at all).

 .. todo::